GEM-benchmark/NL-Augmenter/transformations/shuffle_within_segments/README.md

 ## What are the limitations of this transformation?
 It is possible that shuffling could change the meaning of the sentence or have negative effect for NLU tasks.

+## Evaluation

+Here is the performance of the model dslim/bert-base-NER on the test[:20%] split of the

+Dataset({
+    features: ['id', 'tokens', 'pos_tags', 'chunk_tags', 'ner_tags'],
+    num_rows: 691
+})

+The average accuracy on a subset of conll2003 = 81.3640468775567

+The average accuracy on its perturbed set = 70.13742999132477

 ## Previous Work
 This perturbation is adapted from the following paper:
 ```